WebCivics/PermissiveCommonsOntologiesDocs/README.md

 3rd party works are provided via whatever license applies to those works.

 The works done by me are sought to be licensed via a methodology that's basically about supporting human rights.
-This in-turn requires a means to support [[Licensing Frameworks]] (supported by the [[The Values Project]] and related [[Values Credentials]] ); to both [[Ending Digital Slavery]] whilst also (consequentially) empowering means to end-up providing licensing in a manner that has an array of express purposes, including but not limited to protecting [[Freedom of Thought]] without degrading the good purpose of any such forms of agreements.
+This in-turn requires a means to support [[LicensingFrameworks]] (supported by the [[TheValuesProject]] and related [[ValuesCredentials]] ); to both [[EndingDigitalSlavery]] whilst also (consequentially) empowering means to end-up providing licensing in a manner that has an array of express purposes, including but not limited to protecting [[FreedomofThought]] without degrading the good purpose of any such forms of agreements.

 Until this is better define / resolved My Work is not licensed for any commercial purposes; and, all rights are reserved.
-This is not intended to be contrary to the interests of [[HumanCentric Digital Identity]] or in-turn also [[Human Centric AI]] rather; that i note, i've been subjected to alot of very hostile (bad) actors, often they've suggested they've been 'doing it all already' - yet here we are, some 22+ years down the track and nope, the means to support the human rights of ordinary persons to make use of their information to support their rights, to support peace; its not been delivered by any such persons anywhere on earth.
+This is not intended to be contrary to the interests of [[HumanCentricDigitalIdentity]] or in-turn also [[HumanCentricAI]] rather; that i note, i've been subjected to alot of very hostile (bad) actors, often they've suggested they've been 'doing it all already' - yet here we are, some 22+ years down the track and nope, the means to support the human rights of ordinary persons to make use of their information to support their rights, to support peace; its not been delivered by any such persons anywhere on earth.

 Hopefully, an option for those who seek something like this, may be brought about; but it won't be made able to work properly (ie: #RealityCheckTech ) unless its done in a manner that addresses the sorts of issues described by the [[Safety Protocols]] notes, etc..